"Protection from Energy!"

 Her previously conjured Warding Bolt zapped away at Lok, triggered by his presence, leaving behind a dazzling white scar over his reinforced Stone Shield.

 In the past, Gwen had withstood the assault of a tier 5 Magical Beast known as Wonka.
-Even with the burst of momentum and all its impressive weight, it had just managed to penetrate her non-newtonian barrier, and this was at a time when Gwen wasn’t even a properly trained Abjurer.
-Gwen made a mental note to thank Gunther; were it not for the liberal instruction of his secret technique, she would have been wounded many times over.
+Even with the burst of momentum and all its impressive weight, it had just managed to penetrate her non-newtonian barrier, and this was at a time when Gwen wasn't even a trained Abjurer.
+Now, Lok was just unlucky.

-They clattered against her shield, turning its frontal surface opaque before shattering impressively.
+The seemingly deadly spears clattered against her shield, turning its frontal surface opaque before crumbling.

-Gwen could feel a spiderweb of fissures spreading across the first layer of her mana barrier, but they were masked by the zinging arcs of lightning that showered the surrounding air spectacularly whenever her Shield shed its reactive energy.
+Gwen could see a spiderweb of fissures spreading across the first layer of her double-glazed mana barrier.
+Thankfully, her weakness became masked by the zinging arcs of electricity that showered the surrounding air spectacularly whenever her Shield shed its reactive energy.

-The crowd gasped when the Stone Spears likewise failed to penetrate, looking toward one another to see if they too, were bearing witness to the same spectacle.
+When the Stone Spears failed to penetrate, the crowd gasped, looking toward one another to see if they were all witnesses to the same spectacle.

 "Wall of Stone!"